nrfconnect/sdk-nrf/samples/wifi/scan/README.rst

 .. include:: /includes/build_and_run_ns.txt

-To build for the nRF7002 DK, use the ``nrf7002dk/nrf5340/cpuapp`` build target.
+To build for the nRF7002 DK, use the ``nrf7002dk/nrf5340/cpuapp`` board target.
 The following are examples of the CLI commands:

 * Build to fetch only Device scan results